hapax/hapax.github.io/assets/maximal.md

 for some constant $\ell$.
 The constant $\ell$ is the length of the ruler, and this result is of course just Pythagoras' theorem.
-But it is telling us an important fact about "Pythagorean length":
+But it is telling us an important fact:

 ---